Catholic Relief Services-JWBG

 Disclaimer: This job description is not an exhaustive list of the skill, effort, duties, and responsibilities associated with the position.

 Interested candidates with relevant education and work experience are invited to complete an application which addresses the positions requirements.
 In order to be considered for the position, candidates must submit both a CV and a cover letter, in English.
-Applications which fail to meet these requirements will not be considered.
-Applications must be submitted online at http://jobs.crsjwbg.org.
-The position will remain open until filled; however, submission of application before Thursday, 21 July 2022 is advised.
+Applications that fail to meet these requirements will not be considered.
+Applications must be submitted online at http://jobs.crsjwbg.org and will be reviewed on a rolling basis.
+This posting will remain open until filled, however, submission by February 15, 2023 is strongly advised